How To Use Behavioral Experiments To Test What You Believe

-Human beings don’t see the world as it is: everybody ‘filters’ what they see based on their prior experiences and beliefs.
-In therapy it is often necessary and helpful to examine these beliefs and assumptions.
-Behavioral experiments are an excellent way of testing the validity of our beliefs about ourselves, other people, and the world around us.
+Human beings don’t see the world as it is – we all ‘filter’ what we see based on our prior experiences and beliefs.
+Sometimes our ‘filters’ are so entrenched that they distort how we see the world in ways that are harmful for us.
+For example, Jennifer believed so strongly that she was unlovable that despite having a devoted partner she was never able to feel safe or happy.
+In therapy it is often necessary and helpful to examine our (sometimes long-held) beliefs and assumptions.
+Behavioral Experiments are an excellent way of finding out the truth about our beliefs concerning ourselves, other people, and the world around us.

 Our thoughts, beliefs, and assumptions